Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

 ********

-If your solution has some data source that is already accesible in python-code, but you need to plug it in Cascade's workflow it may be all you need. ``Wrapper`` gives the items from the source one by one, adding some info about the undelying data to its metadata.
+If your solution has some data source that is already accesible in python-code, but you need to plug it in Cascade's workflow it may be all you need. :class:`~cascade.data.Wrapper` gives the items from the source one by one, adding some info about the undelying data to its metadata.

 .. doctest::